Is There A Secret Structure In How To Write A Sales letter?

 the picture.
 Lay out the benefits.
 Move on.
 That's how to write a sales letter.

-Selling Proposition (USP) – As mentioned above, it tells your reader
+Selling Proposition (USP) – As mentioned above, it tells your readers

 how your product is the best … and

-only … answer to his wants and desires.
+only … answer to their wants and desires.